Cray-HPE/docs-csm/10-LIVECD-PREFLIGHT.md

 This presumes you have 1.3.x configuration files, 1.2 should suffice but locations may differ and mileage may vary.

-## Shut down other nodes
-To prevent DHCP conflicts, shut down all the other NCNs before booting into the liveCD

-## Information Gathering for Making the LiveCD:
+Before starting, you should have:

 1. A USB stick or other Block Device, local to ncn-w001 or ncn-mXXX (external-managers).
 2. The drive letter of that device (i.e. `/dev/sdd`)
 3. Access to stash, to `git pull ssh://git@stash.us.cray.com:7999/mtl/shasta-pre-install-toolkit.git` onto your NCN.
 4. The block device should be `>16GB`, the toolkit's built from "just-enough-OS" and can fit on smaller drives.

-## Information Gathering for Using the LiveCD:
+# Manual Step 1: Information Gathering for Using the LiveCD:

-### 1.3.x -> 1.4 Quick-n-dirty data gathering...
+## 1.3.x -> 1.4 Quick-n-dirty data gathering...

 LiveCD setup information can be collected by hand or alterantively you can run this on any 1.3.X system to print out an easy-script for setting up your liveCD for your system.